Geometry

 Vector spaces

-A vector space is a set whose elements are called “vectors” (denoted as $\v{v}$ or $\mathbf{v}$) which have two operations defined on them: addition of vectors and multiplication of an scalar by a vector.
+A vector space is a set whose elements are called "vectors" (denoted as $\v{v}$ or $\mathbf{v}$), which have two operations defined on them: addition of vectors and multiplication of a scalar by a vector.
+This article covers some examples of vector spaces, bases of vector spaces, and linear maps.

 Triangle in affine spaces